usr-null/otvet-database-backup/README.md

 3. A restricted Linux backup user executes a forced command.
 4. The server reads the MySQL backup password from standard input.
 5. `mysqldump` creates a database dump.
-6. The dump stream is processed, for example compressed with `zstd`.
+6. If `PROCESS_COMMAND` is configured, the dump stream is processed, for example compressed with `zstd`.
-7. The processed stream is encrypted with `age`.
+7. The resulting stream is encrypted with `age`.
 8. GitHub Actions stores the encrypted backup on the runner.
 9. If necessary, the encrypted backup is split into multiple release assets.
 10. GitHub Actions creates a GitHub Release and uploads the encrypted backup assets, manifest, and checksums.
 11. The cleanup workflow deletes old backup releases according to `RETENTION_KEEP_LAST`.

-At no point should GitHub receive unencrypted database contents when trusted dump and processing commands are used.
+At no point should GitHub receive unencrypted database contents when trusted dump and optional processing commands are used.

 ## Requirements